Barley & Sage

 Recipe FAQ's

-Fried pickles are best eaten immediately while still hot, but they will keep in an airtight container at room temperature for up to 3 days.
+Fried pickles are best eaten immediately while still hot, but they will keep in an airtight container in the fridge for up to 3 days.

 Reheat in the oven at 400°F for about 10 minutes, until crispy.
 I recommend placing them on a rack over a baking sheet so that the air can fully circulate around them and get super crispy again!